-- □ If your computer still does not turn off, press and hold the power button until the computer turns off. - □ Remove the AC adapter and battery pack. - □ Try reinstalling the software. - □ Contact the software publisher or designated provider for technical support.
+- □ If your computer still does not turn off, press and hold the power button until the computer turns off. - □ Remove the power cord. - □ Try reinstalling the software. - C Contact the software publisher or designated provider for technical support.

-Why doesn't my computer enter Sleep or Hibernate mode?
+Why doesn't my computer enter Sleep mode?

-Your computer may become unstable if the operating mode is changed before the computer completely enters Sleep or Hibernate mode.
+Your computer may become unstable if the operating mode is changed before the computer completely enters Sleep.